hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+The **Branches** are used to safely collaborate on a project.
+Even if you make a mistake you can easily revert changes or fix it in the next commit.
+The changes won't be seen on the default branch until merging the branch.